pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 ## Other small edits

-* [I changed the `post` slug to `blog`](https://wowchemy.com/docs/guide/extending-wowchemy/#permalinks) for the heck of it, although it did not apply to the blog "menu";
+* [I changed the `post` slug to `blog`](https://wowchemy.com/docs/guide/extending-wowchemy/#permalinks) for the heck of it, although it did not apply to the blog "menu".
+There is one caveat: I had to modify one-by-one every links that contained `post`[^2];
-* Based on Isabella's post, I changed the displayed post date from 'last modification' to the date of publication/creation;
+* I changed the displayed post date from 'last modification' to the date of publication/creation, after reading Isabella's post;
-* I finally managed to create a pretty project widget-page, by changing the folder name from `project` to `projects`.
+* I finally created a pretty project widget-page, by changing the folder name from `project` to `projects`.
 The design now works.
 Yay!

 ![Former project page](project-former.png "What my project page used to look like")